-Desenzano and it's territory: on the ground floor, there is a teaching route that leads visitors through human history in Desenzano area, from Paleolithic to Early Middle Ages.
-The materials on display come from both the first private collections that formed the original core of the museum’s assets and from the surface collections of archaeological groups operating in the area, as well as from the various archaeological excavations that have affected and are affecting the area.
+Desenzano and its territory: the ground floor offers a chronological-didactic itinerary through the history of human presence in the Desenzano area from the Palaeolithic to the early Middle Ages.
+The materials on display come both from the first private collections that constituted the original nucleus of the museum's holdings and from the surface collections of archaeological groups operating in the area, as well as from the various archaeological excavations that have affected and continue to affect the territory.

 On display in the cloister is a sarcophagus from the 2nd-3rd century AD dedicated to Atilia Urbica, confirming the presence of important Roman families in the area.